FaezCat/jungle_project_rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 for purposes of learning Rails by example.

+Note that I did not build this application from scratch - I merely added my own features to it for learning purposes - enjoy!

 ## Additional Steps for Apple M1 Machines